 The Benefits of Yoga

-You’ve likely heard about many benefits of yoga that go beyond alleviating or buffering against mental illness; benefits like:
+You’ve likely heard about the many benefits of yoga that go beyond alleviating or buffering against mental illness; benefits like:

 - It builds confidence